Breaking the Cycle of Disconnect.

 Experiencing Enhanced Decision-Making: Make wiser, more informed choices by integrating both processed thoughts and the vital intelligence held in your emotions and body, leading to decisions that feel right on all levels.

-Three Reflection Questions.
+Personal Reflection Questions.

 -